daczarne/codestackr_css_tutorial/05_css_flexbox/README.md

 ![](img/child-expanded.png)

-Oddly enough, our child boxes did expand a little bit, but they are definetly not taking up 50% of their parent's width.
+Oddly enough, our child boxes did expand a little bit, but they are definitely not taking up 50% of their parent's width.
 The reason why this happens is the `flex-wrap` property.
 This property determines whether flex items are forced onto on line (the default, `flex-wrap: nowrap;`), or can wrap onto multiple lines.
 If wrapping is allowed, the property sets the direction in which boxes are stacked.

 ``` css
 .flexbox-container {